en-young-jeong/network-automation-labs/README.md

 - **Python** (Netmiko, NAPALM)
 - **GNS3 / GNS3 VM**
 - **Cisco IOS routers & switches (simulated)**
-> Note: Telnet scrips are for lagacy automation scenarios.
+> Note: Telnet scripts are for legacy automation scenarios.
 > `telnetlib` is deprecated.
-> I used `telnetlib3` for learning purpose only
+> `telnetlib3` was used for learning purposes only

 ## How to Run
 1. Clone this repository